suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 image and swapping the sectors, the bootloader can restart where it left off.
 This technique offers robustness and better performance.

-For this purpose ciphers without integrity protection are used to encrypt the firmware image.
+For this purpose, ciphers without integrity protection are used to encrypt the firmware image.
 Integrity protection of the firmware image MUST be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of
 {{I-D.ietf-suit-manifest}}, MUST be used.